anshuman16423/CFContest_Ranklist/README.md

 - xlrd, xlwt

 ## To run
-- IN the working directory add a excel sheet with contestant name in 2nd coulumn and CF handle link in 5th coulumn.
+- In the working directory add a excel sheet with contestant name in 2nd coulumn and CF handle link in 5th coulumn.
 - run the script and enter the contest code.
 - final ranklist can be found in a final.csv file created in the same folder.